kemckinnmsft/LabContent/MW-SC-TS317.md

 	```@lab.CloudCredential(139).Username```

 	```@lab.CloudCredential(139).Password```

+	> [!WARNING] If you see any errors, please rerun the script to ensure that licensing is assigned.

 	> [!KNOWLEDGE] We are running the PowerShell code below to create the accounts and groups in AAD and assign licenses for EMS E5 and Office E5.
 This script is also available at [https://aka.ms/labscripts](https://aka.ms/labscripts) as AADConfig.ps1.
     >
     > #### Azure AD User and Group Configuration